StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 ## Description

 Routine Load is an asynchronous loading method based on the MySQL protocol.
 It continuously consumes messages from Apache Kafka® and loads data into StarRocks.
-Routine Load can consume CSV, JSON and Avro (supported since v3.0.1) data from a Kafka cluster and access Kafka via SSL encryption, SASL authentication, or unsecured authentication.
+Routine Load can consume CSV, JSON, and Avro (supported since v3.0.1) data from a Kafka cluster and access Kafka via SSL encryption, SASL authentication, or unsecured authentication.
 This topic describes the syntax, parameters, and examples of the CREATE ROUTINE LOAD statement.

 > **NOTE**
 >